John Abizaid: Career

 Staff assignments include a tour with the United Nations as Operations Officer (G-3) for Observer Group Lebanon and a tour in the Office of the Chief of Staff of the U.S. Army.
 European staff tours include assignments in both the Southern European Task Force and Headquarters, U.S. Army Europe.
 Abizaid also served as Executive Assistant to the Chairman of the Joint Chiefs of Staff, Director of Strategic Plans and Policy (J-5) on the Joint Staff and Director of the Joint Staff.

-Following the Iraq War and the overthrow of Saddam Hussein, he assumed command of Central Command from General Tommy Franks.
+Following the Iraq War and the overthrow of Saddam Hussein, Abizaid assumed command of Central Command from General Tommy Franks.
+He was under consideration to become the chief of staff of the Army in 2003, but declined the appointment.

-On December 20, 2006, it was announced that Abizaid would step down from his position and retire in March 2007.
+On 20 December 2006, it was announced that Abizaid would step down from his position and retire in March 2007.
 He had planned to retire earlier, but stayed at the urging of Donald Rumsfeld.
-On March 16, 2007, Abizaid transferred command to Admiral William J. Fallon, after serving longer as Commander, U.S. Central Command than any of his predecessors.
+On 16 March 2007, Abizaid transferred command to Admiral William J. Fallon, after serving longer as commander of U.S. Central Command than any of his predecessors.

-On September 8, 2016, Abizaid was appointed advisor to Ukrainian Defense Minister Stepan Poltorak by Secretary of Defense Ash Carter.
+On 8 September 2016, Abizaid was appointed advisor to Ukrainian Defense Minister Stepan Poltorak by Secretary of Defense Ash Carter.

-On November 13, 2018, he was nominated as the U.S. Ambassador to Saudi Arabia.
-He was confirmed by the United States Senate as Ambassador on April 10, 2019 and sworn in on April 30, 2019.
-Abizaid formally presented his credentials to King Salman on June 16, 2019.
+On 13 November 2018, he was nominated as the U.S. Ambassador to Saudi Arabia.
+He was confirmed by the United States Senate as ambassador on 10 April 2019, and sworn in on 30 April 2019.
+Abizaid formally presented his credentials to King Salman on 16 June 2019.